venkateshnalla94/Appiness/README.md

 Currently validation of username is specified only to '@gmail.com' and password cannot be less than 8 character.

-State is managed by Reducers, actions and context.
+State is managed by Reducers, actions and context.<br >
 Navigation in app was done with help of "react-navigation"

 To Run the APP <br >